Benidorm Fest 2025: Competing entries

 RTVE published the rules and regulations for Benidorm Fest 2025 on 20 May 2024, opening a submission window lasting until 10 October 2024.
 In order for an entry to qualify to compete, performers and at least one songwriter must be Spanish citizens over the age of 16 (at least 50% of Spanish citizens in the case of groups), and songs must contain at least 60% of the lyrics in one of the official languages of Spain.
 On 11 October 2024, RTVE revealed that nearly 1000 entries had been received, about 200 more than the previous edition.

-The 16 participants, selected by a professional panel made up of musical advisors Beatriz Luengo, Rayden, Pablo Cebrián and Tony Sánchez-Ohlsson, were originally set to be introduced on 7 November 2024 at the Prado del Rey studios in Madrid; however, on 4 November RTVE revealed that the announcement was being postponed.
+The 16 participants, selected by a professional panel made up of musical advisors Beatriz Luengo, Rayden, Pablo Cebrián and Tony Sánchez-Ohlsson, were originally set to be introduced on 7 November 2024 at the Prado del Rey studios in Madrid; however, on 4 November RTVE revealed that the announcement would be postponed.
 The artists and songs were announced on 12 November 2024.
-An additional 6 reserves have been selected, and will be revealed at a later date.
+An additional six reserves were selected.